kyma-project/kyma/resources/knative-function-controller/README.md

 EOF
 ```

-## Your first function
+## Running the first function

 Currently there is no UI support for the new knative-function-controller.
-please run your first function like this:
+Run your first function in the following way:

 ```bash
 export NAMESPACE=<NAMESPACE>